alphagov/govuk-developer-docs/source/manual/architecture-deep-dive.html.md

 known as [dependency resolution].
 Content items can be associated with other content items in a number of ways.
-For example, you may provide an [array of organisation IDs][schema-organisations-example] in your payload when sending to publishing API, to indicate that those organisations are responsible for the content (this is stored on the content item in content store as `links.organisations`).
+For example, you may provide an [array of organisation IDs][schema-organisations-example] in your payload when sending to Publishing API, to indicate that those organisations are responsible for the content (this is stored on the content item in content store as `links.organisations`).